 The size is up to you, but I think a small chop is best for the texture of the white chocolate macadamia cookies.
 A food processor can help you get a good size with just a few pulses!

 My favorite version of this recipe and most requested cookies use whole macadamia nuts!
+The chewy centers paired with the crunch of the nut is perfection.

 It could be that you chilled the dough for too long.
 30 minutes in the fridge is plenty of time before baking!